doctorfree/kitty-control/README.md

 kitty --config ~/.config/kitty-example/kitty-bash.conf --session ~/.config/kitty-example/sessions/startup-bash --title 'Example Kitty Terminal Session'
 ```

-The example `kitty` configuration provided here is not required for use with
+The example `kitty` configurations provided here are not required for use with
 `kitty-control`.
-It is provided as reference with the hope that it will be
+They are provided as reference with the hope that it will be
 helpful in tailoring your own configuration.

 ## Update